 Chiari Decompression Surgery & Treatment Options for Related Conditions

-The first step in the diagnostic process is a thorough neurological evaluation with nurse practitioner Kimberly Sexton, followed by a neurological evaluation with a neurosurgeon.
+The first step in the diagnostic process is a thorough neurological evaluation with our nurse practitioner.
 The evaluation assesses cognitive and cerebellar function, reflexes, sensory and motor skill and cranial nerve function.

 If not already complete, labs and imaging studies will be performed to create an anatomical picture of the brain and cervical spine.
 These imaging studies may include MRI or CINE MRI flow analysis.

-If Chiari 1 Malformation is confirmed, Dr. Stephen, will discuss the various treatment options available.
+If Chiari 1 Malformation is confirmed, your neurosurgeon will discuss the various treatment options available.
 If necessary, Chiari decompression surgery and reconstruction can be performed to reshape the opening at the base of the skull, thereby relieving pressure on the protruding brain tissue.
 Our research shows 84 percent of patients experience significant improvement in their symptoms one year after surgery.

 Not everyone with Chiari will need to have surgery.
 Conservative treatments will be considered including medications to help manage the symptoms, dietary recommendations, and lifestyle changes.

-Patient may be referred to CCI by a Neurologist, Primary Care Physician or Neurosurgeon, if there is evidence of Chiari on the MRI report.
+Patient may be referred to CCI by a neurologist, primary care provider or neurosurgeon, if there is evidence of Chiari on the MRI report.

 Surgery and Treatment Options for Chiari Malformation and Related Conditions